 Do Not Use Your Phone While Driving

-The use of your phone while driving is not allowed in Zimbabwe unless it has a hands-free system.
+The use of your phone while driving is not allowed in this country unless it has a hands-free system.
 The worst case that can happen when you drive while using your phone is that you can get into a road accident.
 As your attention that is supposed to be on the road ahead of you is directed to the phone you are using; you will not be aware of what is currently happening on the road you are driving.

 Always wear your seatbelt